The Process of Creating a Bronze Sculpture

 "happy dance"

-It measures 65cm, (39 inches) at the highest point.
+39 inches(65cm) at the highest point.

 It is cast bronze, the original was clay.

-Which was started in June of 2002 and finished in October of 2003.
+It was started in June of 2002 and finished in October of 2003.

 These next two photos show the maquette, which measures